 Both brands make prominent use of mahogany, but we’ve often found comparable Gibson models to be lighter than the Epiphones, not to mention the fact that Epiphone bodies tend to be made up of more pieces joined together.
 Whilst this doesn’t necessarily affect the tone, it’s certainly a cost-cutting measure.

 But are Gibson pickups better than Epiphone ones?
-In our opinion, we’d say almost always yes, for all the reasons stated, but that’s a personal opinion, not a fact!
+In my opinion, I’d say almost always yes, for all the reasons stated, but that’s a personal opinion, not a fact!
 The fact is, they are different: the opinion is that we hear better sounds from Gibson pickups.
 You may agree and you may not!

 Build Quality